linqueta/blog/_posts/2020-05-22-rails_uuid_primary_key.md

 #### The why you should use it

-UUID has many benefits if compared with the Sequential ID, like these:
+UUID has many benefits if compared with the Sequential ID, like these below:
 - It turns hard to discover others valid UUIDs for your model into your database
 - Is not required there is a centralized entity to make new identifiers